 Recovery from arm lift surgery tends to be very quick.
 Most people are off prescription pain medication within two or three days after surgery and are back to all normal activities within a month.

 When you call (916) 983-9895 to schedule your consultation, we will gladly educate you on the benefits of brachioplasty and other after weight loss surgery options.
-Dr. Kaufman works with patients from the greater Sacramento area, the San Francisco Bay Area and across the United States.
+Dr. David Kaufman and Dr. Drew Davis work with patients from the greater Sacramento area, the San Francisco Bay Area and across the United States.